-A total of 29 schools in the four noise level classes were selected in this way.
-This also includes the two most highly exposed schools in noise level class 4.
+A total of 29 schools in the four sound level classes were selected in this way.
+This also included the two most highly exposed schools in sound level class 4.

-The child study in numbers
+The Child Study in numbers

-- 1,243 children from 85 second-grade classes at 29 schools took part - 90 % of the parent questionnaires were completed - Information material for parents was drawn up in nine languages - The group test took an average of 4 periods (45 minutes each) in each class - The NORAH study teams spent around 300 periods in the classes - The survey was carried out between 19.04 and 20.06.2012
+- 1,243 children from 85 second-grade classes at 29 schools took part - 90% of the parent questionnaires were completed - Information material for parents was drawn up in nine languages - The group test took an average of four school lessons (45 minutes each) in each class - The NORAH study teams spent around 300 school lessons in the classes - The survey was carried out between 19.04 and 20 06 2012

 The scientists were pleasantly surprised by the great response to the parent questionnaire.
 90% came back completed - well above the average for similar studies.
-"We have obviously succeeded in convincing the parents about the significance of our study, because many were happy to answer even sensitive questions, for example about their income.
-I would like to take this opportunity to thank all of those who participated," says Prof. Dr. Maria Klatte, director of the NORAH Child Study.
+"We have obviously succeeded in convincing the parents about the significance of our study, because many were willing to answer even sensitive questions, for example about their income.
+I would like to take this opportunity to thank all of those who participated," says Prof. Maria Klatte, director of the NORAH Child Study.